Ereddon/promuda/README.md

 Promuda is a wireless programmable electronic platform aiming for easy and simple embedded aplication development.

-The main target audience for this board are: everyone who has a mobile phone!
+The main target audience for this board are everyone who has a mobile phone!

 Promuda is designed to be programmable using a mobile phone.
 That's it.
 Just install a code editor and Promuda programmer app, and you are ready to go.